UK backs continued use of AstraZeneca vaccine after five cases of rare blood clots

 Britain’s Medicines and Healthcare products Regulatory Agency (MHRA) said that use of the vaccine should continue while the five reports were investigated, and one official said that the rollout would likely continue even if a link was proved.

+Concerns about reports of blood clots, along with low platelet levels, have led to some European countries including Germany to pause the rollout of the shot while the cases were investigated by the European Medicines Agency (EMA).

-That foreshadowed the findings of the EMA, which said that the vaccine was “safe and effective” and also ruled that the benefits outweighed the risks, even if a link between blood clots in the brain and the shot could not be definitively ruled out.
+The EMA announced later on Thursday that the vaccine was “safe and effective”, and also said the benefits outweighed risks, even if a link between blood clots in the brain and the shot could not be definitively ruled out.

+“The Oxford jab is safe and the Pfizer jab is safe.
+The thing that isn’t safe is catching COVID which is why it’s so important that we all get our jabs as soon as our turn comes,” British Prime Minister Boris Johnson said at a news conference in Downing Street.

+“As it happens I’m getting mine tomorrow, and the centre where I’m getting jabbed is currently using the Oxford/AstraZeneca vaccine ... and that is the one I’ll be having.”

-“There is no evidence that blood clots in veins is occurring more than would be expected in the absence of vaccination, for either vaccine,” said June Raine, Chief Executive of the UK’s MHRA, referring to AstraZeneca and Pfizer shots.
+June Raine, Chief Executive of the UK’s MHRA, said there was “no evidence that blood clots in veins is occurring more than would be expected in the absence of vaccination, for either vaccine,” referring to AstraZeneca and Pfizer shots.

-Raine said there had been a very small number of reports of an extremely rare form of blood clot in the cerebral veins (sinus vein thrombosis, or CSVT) occurring together with lowered platelets soon after vaccination.
+Raine said there had been a very small number of reports of an extremely rare form of blood clot in the cerebral veins (sinus vein thrombosis, or CSVT) occurring together with lowered platelets soon after vaccination, and a review of the cases was ongoing.

 “Given the extremely rare rate of occurrence of these CSVT events among the 11 million people vaccinated (with AstraZeneca), and as a link to the vaccine is unproven, the benefits of the vaccine in preventing COVID-19, with its associated risk of hospitalisation and death, continue to outweigh the risks of potential side effects,” she said.